ASV: A Specialized Treatment for Central Sleep Apnea

 ASV side effects

 As with any therapy, adverse side effects occur.
-With ASV, most are minor, mirroring those experienced by people using PAP.5
+With ASV, most are minor, mirroring those experienced by people using PAP.
+They include:3

 - Dry airways